-''' pathClassifier(paths, target.class, M, alpha = 1, lambda = 2, hme3miter = 100, plriter = 1, init = "random") '''
+'''

+pathClassifier(

+paths,

+target.class,

+M,

+alpha = 1,

+lambda = 2,

+hme3miter = 100,

+plriter = 1,

+init = "random"

+)

+'''
-paths The training paths computed by pathsToBinary

-target.class he label of the targe class to be classified.
-This label must be present as a label within the paths\\$y object alpha The PLR learning rate. (between 0 and 1).

-M Number of components within the paths to be extracted.

-1ambda The PLR regularization parameter. (between 0 and 2)

-hme3miter Maximum number of HME3M iterations.
-It will stop when likelihood change is plriter Maximum number of PLR iteractions.
-It will stop when likelihood change is < init Specify whether to initialize the HME3M responsibilities with the 3M model - random is recommended.
+paths The training paths computed by pathsToBinary target.class he label of the targe class to be classified.
+This label must be present as a label within the paths\\$y object М Number of components within the paths to be extracted. alpha The PLR learning rate. (between 0 and 1). lambda The PLR regularization parameter. (between 0 and 2) hme3miter Maximum number of HME3M iterations.
+It will stop when likelihood change is < 0.001.
+Maximum number of PLR iteractions.
+It will stop when likelihood change is < plriter 0.001.
+Specify whether to initialize the HME3M responsibilities with the 3M model init random is recommended.